asmodeus812/elearning/misc-tech-topic/k8s-deep-dive.md

 For service discovery to work apps need to know both of the following:

 -   The name of the other app they want to connect to - that is the name of service fronting the pods
-- How to convert the name of to an IP address
+-   How to convert the name of the Service to an IP address that corresponds to a Pod managed by the Service

 Apps developers are responsible for point 1, which is normal, They need to code apps with the names of other apps they want to consume, Actually they need to code the names of Services fronting the remote apps, or in other words the pods